This article may contain compensated links. See our full disclosure here

 Returning to Rome from Pompeii

-When it is time to return to Rome simply take the return Circumsvesuviana train from Pompeii Scavi – Villa Dei Misteri stop and get off at Napoli Porta Garibaldi.
+When it is time to return to Rome simply take the return Circumvesuviana train from Pompeii Scavi – Villa Dei Misteri stop and get off at Napoli Porta Garibaldi.
 From there head upstairs to the intercity train station.
-Services to Rome from Napoli Centrale depart regularly until around 20:30pm.
-The last fast train to Rome is at 19:30pm
+Services to Rome from Napoli Centrale depart regularly until around 20:15 pm.
+The last fast train to Rome is at 20:30 pm.

 Shuttle bus from Rome to Pompeii

 If you don’t want to bother with train transfers and ticketing you could always take a shuttle bus service from Rome.
-The bus leaves at 07:30am from a departure point close to the Colosseum and takes you straight to the Pompeii site.
-You arrive at around 11:00am and can explore the area until 15:30pm when the bus returns you to Rome.
-Expect to arrive back in Rome at 19:00pm
+The bus leaves at 07:30 am from a departure point close to Rome Termini station.

-The bus shuttle service operates on Tuesdays, Thursdays and Saturdays – > click here for prices
+The bus shuttle service operates daily – > click here for prices

 Pompeii opening hours